tolulomo/ltgchallenge/README.md

 ---

 ## Summary & Overview
 The MVC technique is adopted.
 The JS folder structure `app/assets/scripts/` have two main folder, the model folder and the view folder.
 The `App.js` serves as the controller.
+- The `index.js` inside view folder exports all the important script to the controller.
+- `Base.js` collects few clickable elements and distribute it within the view folder
+- `Navigation.js` exports a class that adjust the application view.
+- `Entry.js` exports a class that controls the application display.
+Collects events, passses it to the `model/Calculator.js` for storage and logic processing and finally collects the report for display on the screen

 ---